-How To Freeze Spinach and Other Leafy Greens For Later (With Shortcuts!)
+How To Freeze Spinach, Kale, and Other Leafy Greens For Later (With Shortcuts!)

 If you’ve started incorporating green smoothies into your daily diet, you’ve probably had the frustrating experience of opening your vegetable crisper to grab the ingredients to make your smoothie – only to find that your spinach is slimy or your chard is totally wilted.